CFBCWorks/Independence40SKN/_people/SKN40_A3.md

 Mr. Loughlin Tatem  Biography

 Loughlin Tatem is a Kittitian playwright, poet and novelist.
-He is a graduate of the University of the West Indies, Cave Hill Campus, Mr. Tatem has been a secondary school teacher for over 20 years, both at home and abroad.
+He is a graduate of the University of the West Indies Cave Hill Campus, Mr. Tatem and has been a secondary teacher for over 20 years, both at home and abroad.
 Loughlin Tatem is also a graduate in theological studies.

-Mr. Tatem has written three books collection of poems titled "_Silence my Heart is Speaking_" and "_Voice of the Brave_" and a novel "_A Tempting to Confess_".
+Mr. Tatem has written three books: a collection of poems entitled respectively ‘_Silence my Heart is Speaking_’, ‘_Voice of the Brave_’ and ‘_A Tempting to Confess_’.
 He is currently in the process of producing a series of literary creative pieces.